susji/opl/README.md

 successfully compile the attached `test.pl0` which should be an original example from Wirth's book.

+# usage

+The following assumes you have `oasis`, `ocaml`, and a suitable x86-64 compiler installed.

+	$ make
+	$ cat tests/test.pl0 | bin/opl -w -c
+	$ cc -static out.s -o test
+	$ ./test

+There are a few other parameters, see `bin/opl -help` for more.

 # Bits and pieces

 Lots of unnecessary recursion is being done as all AST visitors operate on